Gender Pay Gap Report 2024/5

 There are three reasons for the gap:

-• There are more males in specialist roles which tend to pay higher
+• There are more males in specialist roles which tend to pay higher.
+We have seen more women than last year in our top 30 paid roles, so this gap is closing.

 We believe in treating fairly and we do not employ anyone on zero hours contracts.